Virtual Herding Project

 The Australian Government’s Rural Research and Development (R&D) for Profit programme is a $200 million competitive grants program with funding available over eight financial years (2014/2015 to 2021/2022).

 The project, “Enhancing the profitability and productivity of livestock farming through virtual herding technology”, was funded from 1 July, 2016 by the Department of Agriculture and Water Resources, through the second round of submissions to the Rural R&D for Profit programme.
-The four year project is a partnership between CSIRO, University of Sydney, University of New England, Tasmanian Institute of Agriculture and The University of Melbourne and involves the dairy, beef, wool and pork industries and their respective RDC’s; Dairy Australia, Meat and Livestock Australia, Australian Wool Innovation and Australian Pork Limited.
+The four year project is a partnership between CSIRO, University of Sydney, University of New England, Tasmanian Institute of Agriculture, The University of Melbourne, and Agersens Pty Ltd, and involves the dairy, beef, wool and pork industries and their respective RDC’s; Dairy Australia, Meat and Livestock Australia, Australian Wool Innovation and Australian Pork Limited.

 Fact sheet 1 - Overall project (PDF, 272KB)